40u5/steam-market-item_nameid-scraper/README.md

 - **Pagination Handling**
   Automatically detect and iterate through all market pages.
 - **CSV Output**
-  Appends each record as `hash_name in column1 and item_nameid in column2` to a JSON file for easy analysis.
+  Appends each record with `hash_name` in column 1 and `item_nameid` in column 2 to a CSV file for easy analysis.

 ---